Opinion | Americans hoping for political peace are in for more disappointment

-Biden’s poorly managed end to the long war in Afghanistan has been followed by a well managed response to Russia’s savagery in Ukraine — though each day of the Ukraine crisis presents new tests of Western resolve.
+Biden’s poorly managed end to the long war in Afghanistan has been followed by a well-managed response to Russia’s savagery in Ukraine — though each day of the Ukraine crisis presents new tests of Western resolve.
 Regarding the pandemic, Biden drifted from triumphal to a shrug, saying there is “no federal solution.”

 In the bully pulpit, Biden has partially fulfilled his promise of a return to normalcy.
 Still, when big issues are on the line, he remains the oratorical equivalent of a kid learning to ride a bike in a room full of Ming vases.